SS George Washington: Design and construction

 George Washington had accommodations for nearly 2,900 passengers, with 900 divided between first and second class and the balance as third class or steerage.
 The ship had only eight decks rather than a more typical nine, which gave her passenger accommodations a spacious feel.
 The first-class passenger section included 31 cabins with attached baths, and the liner's imperial suites were designed by German architect Rudolf Alexander Schröder.
 The second-class, third-class, and steerage compartments were fitted out in a "comfortable manner" suitable for each class.

 The first class public rooms were "sumptuously appointed", and included murals by German fresco artist Otto Bollhagen that commemorated the life and times of George Washington.
 First-class passengers could visit a separate lounge, a reading room decorated by Bruno Paul, a two-story smoking room, and their own dining room that spanned the width of the ship.
 The upper and lower floors of the smoking room were joined by a broad staircase which helped, according to a report in The New York Times, make it "one of the most attractive parts" of the first-class areas.
 The dining saloon seated 350 diners at small tables designed for between two and six diners in "roomy and moveable" red Morocco chairs.
 The dining room was decorated in white and gold, with a gilded dome rising above, while its walls featured floral designs executed against a blue background.

-Other first-class passenger amenities aboard George Washington included a gymnasium with machines for "Swedish exercises", and two electric elevators for those who didn't want to exercise at all.
+Other first-class passenger amenities aboard George Washington included a gymnasium with machines for "Swedish exercises", and two electric elevators for those who did not want to exercise at all.
 There was also a darkroom open to amateur photographers; 20 dog kennels, along with a kennel master; a 70 by 50 ft solarium decorated with green and gold tapestry, palms, and flowers of all kinds; and an open air cafe on the awning deck for taking after-dinner coffee.
 Second-class passengers had a separate dining room, a drawing room, and a smoking room, and third-class passengers had similar amenities.